 You can still file a liability claim against the at-fault driver, but your partial fault could reduce your compensation.
 For example, if the insurance company says you are 10 percent at fault, it will reduce your settlement by 10 percent.
 So, if you had $40,000 in damages, you will recover $36,000 after the $4,000 (10 percent) deduction.

 This is why it is so important to build a strong, evidence-based case that proves the other party’s fault for your wreck.
 The team at Max Meyers Law is ready to help you with your rollover claim.
 We will evaluate your case at no cost.
-Call us today at 425-242-5595 to set up your free consultation.
+Call one of our Kirkland auto accident lawyers today at 425-399-7000 to set up your free consultation.